TeskaLabs/asab/docs/reference/services/web/multitenancy.md

 ## Tenant-aware web application

-To set up an application with multi-tenant web interface, create an application with a web server and initialize `asab.web.tenant.TenantService`:
+To set up an application with multi-tenant web interface, create an application with a web server and initialize `asab.web.tenant.TenantService`.
+Tenant service automatically tries to install tenant context wrapper to your web handlers, which enables you to access the request's tenant context using `asab.contextvars.Tenant.get()`.

 ```python
 import asab